Introduction

 Leave policy

 Make clear policies about leave.
 Employees are legally entitled to some categories of leave in Peru, including parental leave, sick leave, and paid holidays.
-Every employee in Peru is entitled to 30 paid days off per year for all employees who have worked at least a year at the same company in addition to public holidays.
-Peru has 11 public holidays for which employees must be paid and take off.
+Every employee in Peru is entitled to 30 paid days off per year for all employees who have worked at least a year at the same company, in addition to public holidays.
+Peru has 16 national holidays in 2026 for which employees must be paid and given the day off.

 Attendance